MordikeyeNRigby/Input-Prediction-Test-Netfox/README.md

 No matter what lag i put the system under through my network limiter Clumsy.exe, CharacterInput.gd never has RollbackSynchronizer.is_predicting() EVER return true.
 I have never successfully had is_predicting() return true once in my entire time (5 days) using netfox, and I do not know what to do.

+To run a server, two debug instances must be ran, but one of them must have the launch argument of --Server (capitalization matters)